Albert Park (Vic.)

 Albert Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 18 projects likely impacting the area.
-Notable projects are Shrine to Sea Boulevard Upgrade, The Albertine, Barak Beacon Port Melbourne, and The Carter Building.
-Relevant projects are listed below.
+AreaSearch has identified 17 projects that may impact this region.
+Notable initiatives include Shrine to Sea Boulevard Upgrade, The Albertine, Barak Beacon Port Melbourne, and The Carter Building.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.